Amelogenesis imperfecta: Epidemiology

-The exact incidence of amelogenesis imperfecta is uncertain.
-Estimates vary widely, from 1 in 4,000 people in Sweden to 1 in 14,000 people in the United States.
+The exact prevalence of amelogenesis imperfecta is uncertain and may vary.
+Estimates vary widely, from 1 in 233 people in Turkey, 1 in 714 people in a study of an isolated Swedish population, 1 in 4,000 people in Sweden generally 1 in 1000 in Argentina, to 1 in 14,000 people in the United States.
 The prevalence of amelogenesis imperfecta in non-human animals has not been explored, however its presence has been noted.